flx222/CLIMBER-E/README.md

-# CLIMBER-E:a unified enzyme-substrate model for rational biocatalyst engineer
+# CLIMBER-E: a unified enzyme-substrate model for rational biocatalyst engineer

 This repository provides example scripts for **fine-tuning** and **prediction** based on the pre-trained model.